 Labour say the problems demonstrate the dangers of outsourcing security to the private sector and all future private tenders for back-office policing functions should be put on hold.

 Asked what lessons he drew from the G4S contract, Mr Hunt told 5 liveBreakfast that it must be remembered that while there had been serious failures in the firm's management, many thousands of their staff had turned up for work and done a great job.

 "I think we have to have an open mind," he said.
 "We will all look at the performance of G4S in this situation and it does make you think again about the use of private companies in certain situations.

-"I think you have to be pragmatic about this."'Two models'
+"I think you have to be pragmatic about this."

 Former businessman Mr Hammond told the Independent he went into government with a "starting prejudice" that it should learn from the private sector but now acknowledged that model was not always the best way to handle big projects.

 The issues with G4S had been "quite informative" for ministers, he suggested.